Navid200/xDrip/docs/G5-Recommended-Settings.md

 Enable [Native Algorithm](./Native-Algorithm.md) only if you have to.
 If you don't know what it is, leave it disabled.

 * Settings &#8722;> Less common settings &#8722;> [Other misc options](./images/other-misc-recommended.png)
-Enable Samsung workarounds even if your phone is not Samsung.

 * Settings &#8722;> Less common settings &#8722;> [Bluetooth Settings](./images/ble-recommended-stngs.png)